 An active member of the Dolly Madison Garden Club and The Garden Club of Virginia, Scott had a great interest in horticulture and maintained lovely gardens at Montpelier, which she personally supervised.
 She also bred and owned a number of dog breeds, primarily hunting dogs, foxhounds, greyhounds, and border terriers.
 Her borders were successfully exhibited in many prominent shows on the eastern seaboard.

 Scott married twice, first to Thomas H. Somerville in 1925, whom she divorced in 1935.
 Her second marriage to G. Randolph Scott also ended in divorce in 1938.

-With the help of Gerald Strine, a sports writer with the Washington Post, Scott compiled and published her book, Montpelier — The Recollections of Marion duPont Scott, which is largely an account of her life at Montpelier and in the world of racing.
+With the help of Gerald Strine, a sports writer with The Washington Post, Scott compiled and published a book, "Montpelier — The Recollections of Marion duPont Scott," which is largely an account of her life at Montpelier and in the world of racing.